Takeshi-Sakamoto5/PolyAgora/README.md

 The deepest harm is that short-term optimization shifts cost onto those least able to bear it.

 Saku:
-The blind spot is a dimensionality collapse: compressing many variables into a single axis of “good/bad,” losing structural resolution.
+The blind spot is a dimensionality collapse: compressing many variables into a single “good/bad” axis.

-This 5-second demo conveys exactly what PolyAgora “feels like.”

 🔍 Overview — A Natural-Language Multi-Agent OS